A Question of Balance: Album cover

 The album cover is a vertical gate-fold created by Phil Travers.
 The bottom of the image features a beach scene with beach-goers enjoying the sun while a menacing storm cloud approaches.
 Travers explains the meaning of the imagery: "The people on the sleeve are actually just sitting there, on holiday, basking in the sunshine with presumably not a care in the world.
 They just don't notice what's coming up at them and probably won't until it's too late.
-It's just a symbolic way of putting over what most of us do - we bury our heads until it's too late."
+It's just a symbolic way of putting over what most of us do – we bury our heads until it's too late."

 Travers originally included a small painting of John Blashford-Snell in the cover collage.
 The image was of Snell wearing a pith helmet, holding a pistol and pointing it at an elephant.
-After the album was released, Snell sued Decca Records and the band over the image, saying it was "a source of constant embarrassment over being on the cover."
+After the album was released, Snell sued Decca Records and the band over the image, saying it was "a source of constant embarrassment over being on the cover".
 Travers, with the direction of Decca, changed the image of Snell to that of a man without a pith helmet holding the pistol.

-The collage of pictures of the band in the center of the album's gate-fold was produced by projecting several images onto a single screen.
+The collage of pictures of the band in the centre of the album's gate-fold was produced by projecting several images onto a single screen.
 According to Clarke, this method was a creative solution when it was discovered that the preferred method of printing a collage of several individual pictures would have added several weeks of production time.